NeoInversion/PhasmophobiaSaveEditor/README.md

 C# application to read/parse and edit save data for the game Phasmophobia.

 ## About
 As simply stated above, this is a program that can read and parse Phasmophobia save data.
-Although the name of the repo is called "PhasmophobiaSave*Editor*", its pretty easy to tell that this isn't the case.
-The only reason I kept the name was due to 2 reasons: I originally intended to make a save editor out of this, and its easy to do so.
-However, I ended up having a hard time iterating through the JSON and when I finally did, I felt it was unsatisfactory.
-It probably would've been better to make a graphical editor for this.
-If you're looking to edit your Phasmophobia save data, I suggest [Phasmosave](https://phasmosave.com).
+This is relatively easy to do, if you've ever looked into the game's assembly (especially when it wasn't compiled with IL2CPP) you might've noticed that the data was XOR ciphered, and naturally it was easy to undo.

+I have added saving capabilities to the project.
+Although, as it is still potentially dangerous to your progress if you make an error while editing, and is also a console application, I would still suggest [Phasmosave](https://phasmosave.com).